eigr-labs/flame-k8s/README.md

 | flame-eigr.io/otp-app          |                  | Application release name.
 Required if dist-auto-config is set to "true".  |
 | flame-eigr.io/pool-config-ref  | "default-pool"   | Flame Pool configuration reference name.
 See more in the Configuration section.           |

-Now you can start scaling your applications with Flame \0/
+Now you can start scaling your applications with [Flame](https://github.com/phoenixframework/flame)... with a little help from [eigr](https://github.com/eigr) \0/

 ## Configuration